 Forge Your Own Path: 6 Ways to Make DIY Concrete Stepping Stones

-Not all concrete is created equal some concrete has large chunks of gravel to give it extra strength when creating large slabs, frames, or sidewalks.
+Not all concrete is created equal.
+Some concrete has large chunks of gravel to give it extra strength when creating large slabs, frames, or sidewalks.
 Unless your pavers are meant to be quite large, it’s best to choose a finer concrete mix that doesn’t contain the large gravel pieces, usually sold as repair concrete.
-This finer texture concrete will give you a smooth look and takes decorative imprints much better.
+This finer textured concrete will give you a smooth look and takes decorative imprints much better.

 How to Mix Concrete

 When you purchase dry concrete it will have instructions for making it on the package.
 You can find ready-made concrete in home improvement stores in smaller batches.
 Ready-made concrete is good for repair jobs or doing just a few stepping stones, but it’s much more expensive.
 If you want to make a larger number of concrete projects, then mixing your own is the way to go.
 You don’t have to use the whole bag at once.
 You can mix up as much concrete as you need for your project and store the rest in a dry area indefinitely.

 - Large bucket or wheelbarrow

 - Old trowel for mixing repair concrete or

 - Concrete mixer